 01. Certification Requirements.
 All applicants applying for certification with the Department, must submit the application to the Department on forms prescribed or approved by the Department.
 (3-15-22)

 a.
+The application period is November 1 through February 28 of each year for the next calendar year.
+Applications submitted between March 1 through May 31 will incur an additional late fee of two hundred fifty dollars ($250) applied to each late application.
+Applications must be complete and include a nonrefundable application fee according to Subsection 300.02 of this rule.
+Applications submitted after May 31 will not be accepted for the current calendar year.

+b.
 All organic food producers/handlers in Idaho with annual gross organic sales of more than five thousand dollars ($5,000) must be certified with the Department, unless certified by agents other than the Department accredited under the National Organic Program.
 (3-15-22)

-b.
+c.
 Producers/handlers with annual gross organic sales of five thousand dollars ($5,000) or less may select certification.
 (3-15-22)

-c.
+d.
 All organic food producers and organic handlers certifying with the Department are subject to an annual on-site inspection.
 (3-15-22)

 02. Certification Fees.
 (3-15-22)